Caio-oliveira04/Hospital-Management-Software/README.md

 # Hospital Management Software

-This is a project for the "Software Project"
+This is a project for the "Software Project" course.
+The software aims to provide comprehensive functionalities for hospital management.
+Currently, some features have been implemented, and others are in progress.

 ## Functionalities